dgp1130/ctor-exp/README.md

     extend a `SuperClass` directly.
 *   When calling a superclass method, you **must** use `this._super.method()` and never use `super.method()`, as it won't have the method you are calling.
+*   Mixins with type constraints on their superclass **must** use factories which accept a parent `ctor<T>` which explicitly `extends` the superclass type.
+    *   The library may incorrectly allow superclass implementations which do not satisfy the superclass type if you forget to do this.
 *   Do not call `new Foo()` directly on a subclass.
 It is reasonable to use `new` on a class which does not extend another parent class, however subclasses must always be constructed with